 img tag to point to the file the tag should render on the webpage.

 href attribute is used in this example to tell the

 <a> tag which site to direct the user to when the link is clicked.

 alt attribute.
 This attribute is specific to the img tag and specifies the alternative text which is processed by the webpage if an image cannot be displayed.

-The alt attribute can be read by screen readers, so someone who is visually impaired who depends on screen readers can still understand our webpage.
+The alt attribute in HTML can be read by screen readers, so someone who is visually impaired who depends on screen readers can still understand our webpage.

 Attributes are additional properties applied to a specific element in HTML.
 Attributes are always specified in an element’s opening tag and usually use name/value pairs.

 This tutorial walked through, with reference to examples, the basics of attributes in HTML, boolean attributes, a few standard HTML attributes, and some element-specific attributes.
-Now you’re ready to start using attributes in HTML like a pro!
+Now you know how to use attributes in HTML.